patrykjasinski1989/gu2_automation/README.md

 #### Installing

-Change the values of *username* and *password* in the *install.sh* script to your github credentials.

 Run the *install.sh* script on any Ubuntu 18.04 or 16.04 machine, preferably on VM.

 You can also use Dockerfile to build an image (keep the *config.py* file with your access data in the same directory):